The Garden in the Rue Cortot, Montmartre

 |Hating on Renoir, Museum of Fine Arts, Boston.
 Photo credit: Boston Globe|

 Well, some people, anyway.
 Plenty don't get it.
-The social media commentary that I've read in response to this story largely seems to condemn the protesters as sophomoric for wallowing in "first world problems" and seeking their 15 minutes of fame on such trivial issues.
+The social media commentary largely seems to condemn the protesters as sophomoric for wallowing in "first world problems" and seeking their 15 minutes of fame on such trivial issues.
 There were many comments about how the crew should "get a job" and stop wasting time.
 The gist of more considered criticism complained that such a trivial protest precluded caring about other pressing social problems, and/or that press coverage of the ReNOir gang/RSAP demeaned more important concerns.

 I call BS on all of that.
 With the very nature of news reporting being reconstructed and redistributed across many varied digital venues, we're spoilt for choice when it comes to what news we want to read.
 The fact that this protest received press coverage doesn't take away from stories about the on-going Syrian immigrant crisis, concerns about law enforcement biases toward black Americans in the United States, stories related to Mental Health Week, dithering about the American presidential campaign, or updates on the devastating floods in South Carolina (all things I read and cared about today in addition to articles about this demonstration).

-Well, I don't think Renoir sucks, but I do think he's over-rated.
-His work never impressed me with the consistently innovative and exciting qualities and vision that characterized other Impressionist masters.
-I guess Manet would agree with me--although Manet was a notorious crank, so consider the source there.
-OTOH, a lot of these guys weren't particularly warm and cuddly (including Renoir).
+His work has never impressed me with the consistently innovative and exciting qualities and vision that characterizes other Impressionist masters.
+I guess Manet would agree with me, notorious crank that he was.
+Then again, a lot of these guys weren't particularly warm and cuddly (including Renoir).
 They were men of their age, and reading about their lives and personalities informs my personal understanding of their art and the times they lived in.

 |Seward Johnson’s “A Turn of the Century" in Pittsburgh 2014|

-Renior's Bal à Bougival recently returned to the Museum of Fine Arts in Boston, and it's the kind of feel-good Renoir that these protesters would like to see taken off the walls.
+Renior's Bal à Bougival recently returned to the Museum of Fine Arts in Boston.
+It's presumably the kind of feel-good Renoir that protesters would like to see taken off the walls.
 (The other two dance paintings live at the Musée d'Orsay but that doesn't mean they're off-limits to the group's criticisms.
 The ReNOir/RSAP gang are taking their show on the road, if a subsequent hilarious protest on October 17 at The Metropolitan Museum of Art is any indication).